b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 Go ahead, test it out.

-If you like challenges try to follow the execution of this program
+If you like challenges try to follow the execution of the following program.

 ```jl
 s2 = """